dan-choo/crud-app/README.md

 ````
 npm install
-ng serve
+ng serve --open
 ````
-and now the frontend server should be up and running as well!

-Go to `localhost:4200` and the website should show up.
+and now you should see the website fully working at `localhost:4200`!